Shepard Broad: Career

 From 1928 through 1940, Broad practiced law in New York City.

 In August 1940, Broad was admitted to The Florida Bar, and he brought his wife Ruth to live in South Florida.
 He opened a law office in Miami Beach, Florida the next year.
 On January 1, 1946, he founded the law firm of Broad and Cassel, which continues operations to this day with offices throughout Florida.

 In 1946, Broad helped organize the Bank of Hollywood Hills and the North Shore Bank of Miami Beach.
 The following year, he helped establish the American Savings and Loan Association of Florida.
 He subsequently served as the president of the Mercantile National Bank of Miami Beach.
 He also assisted in founding the Bank of Miramar, Florida.

 Broad founded the town of Bay Harbor Islands, Florida in 1947 and became its first mayor.

 Philanthropy

 Involvement with Israel

 He and twenty-one other Jewish men met in a New York City apartment in 1945 and agreed on an audacious plan to help create a homeland for the world's Jewish people.
 Among his colleagues: David Ben-Gurion, who later became Israel's first prime minister.

 As World War II drew to an end, Broad, Ben-Gurion and their colleagues created an underground infrastructure to raise funds for Israel, provide weapons for its eventual 1947–1949 Palestine war and help Holocaust survivors and others reach what was then called Palestine.
+One of the donors was the Jewish mobster Meyer Lansky, "You did not have to ask Meyer Lansky twice" for money Broad remembered, and Lansky "was always waiting for me in the lobby, ready with a check".